 Other people’s successes don’t make you a failure.

 Just because someone wins a competition, that doesn’t automatically make you are a loser.
 You weren’t even in the competition!
-When someone get attached, it just means they are in a relationship.
+When someone gets attached, it just means they are in a relationship.
 Don’t interpret how lonely you are as a single.
 It has nothing to do with you.
 It’s about them.
 Be happy for them.

 4. Live with gratitude.

-Comparison makes you focused on the gap.
+Comparisons make you focused on the gap.
 Even if you are inspired by your role model, a gap is still a gap.
 When you try to catch up and close up the gap, realize that the other person is also growing and moving ahead.
 The gap may never be bridged.

 Instead, replace your competitive nature with gratitude.